henrysammarfo/trustgraph-ai/README.md

 - Review Vercel function logs for errors

 ### Database Connection Issues
-- Ensure Neon database is connected in v0
+- Ensure your Neon/PostgreSQL database is reachable
 - Run `npx prisma db push` to sync schema
-- Check connection string format
+- Verify the `DATABASE_URL` connection string format

 ## Contributing

-This is a hackathon project built with v0.
+This is an open project.
 Feel free to fork and customize for your needs.

 ## License